hippieZhou/hippiezhou.github.io/src/source/_posts/how-to-use-multiple-github-accounts-on-mac.md

 ---
-title: How to use multiple github accounts on Mac
+title: How to Use Multiple GitHub Accounts on Mac
 date: 2024-09-06 09:21:42
 updated: 2024-09-06 09:21:42
 tags: Git